aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/pdffilesignature/improved-and-flexible-pdf-signing-mechanism/_index.md

 ## Implementation details

 You can sign a PDF file using any of the following three types of signatures: PKCS#1, PKCS#7 and PKCS#7 Detached.
-These three types of signatures have been supported using two new classes: **Pkcs1Signature** and **Pkcs7Signature**.
-A property named **Detached**, defined in the **Pkcs7Signature** class, can be used to specify the PKCS#7 Detached signature type.
-Both of these classes have been inherited from **Signature** class.
+These three types of signatures have been supported using two new classes: **Pkcs1Signature** and [Pkcs7Signature](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdffilesignature/sign/methods/4).
+A property named **Detached**, defined in the [Pkcs7Signature](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdffilesignature/sign/methods/4) class, can be used to specify the PKCS#7 Detached signature type.
+Both of these classes have been inherited from [Signature](https://apireference.aspose.com/pdf/net/aspose.pdf.forms/signature) class.

-In order to sign a PDF file using any of the above three types of the signatures, you need to first create an instance from one of the above two classes and then pass this object to the **Sign** method of **PdfFileSignature** class.
+In order to sign a PDF file using any of the above three types of the signatures, you need to first create an instance from one of the above two classes and then pass this object to the [Sign](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilesignature/methods/sign/index) method of [PdfFileSignature](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdffilesignature) class.

 The following code snippet shows you how to sign the PDF file: